 Justin Korby is Stoneman Brewery.
-Located on a farm in Colrain, Mass.
-Stoneman was a one-man brewing operation with a hyper focused goal of making beer while using all local ingredients (on a tiny one barrel brewing system at that).
+Located on a remote farm in Colrain, Massachusetts, Stoneman was a one-man brewing operation with a hyper focused goal of making beer while using all local ingredients (on a tiny one barrel brewing system at that).
 He also operated the first and only beer CSA in Massachusetts.
 A successful endeavor up until it wasn't.
-In this 90 second piece we present the return of Stoneman Brewery who, after a hiatus, is determined to maintain his brewing philosophy through the benefit of contract brewing.
+In this 4K 90 second piece we present the return of Stoneman Brewery who, after a hiatus, is determined to maintain his brewing philosophy through the benefit of contract brewing.
 Cheers!

-A striking new adaptation of Mary Shelley’s Frankenstein is touring the world and Ambient Film Production had the sincere pleasure of collaborating with Old Deerfield Productions on their groundbreaking new stageplay this past summer.
+A striking new adaptation of Mary Shelley’s Frankenstein is touring the world and Ambient Film Production had the sincere pleasure of collaborating with Old Deerfield Productions (now Egg Tooth) on their groundbreaking new stageplay this past summer.
 The origin of this unique project started with one amazing location: The First National Bank in downtown Greenfield, Massachusetts.
 A towering decades old abandoned bank now used for art, performance and education.
 Upon seeing the interior Linda McInerney (the project’s director) immediately knew that the space was destined for only one classic.
 And never was there a better laboratory for the disturbed doctor.
 The “creature” is played by Lindel Hart (who also adapted the novel for the stage) and Court Dorsey plays Victor Frankenstein (as well as three other roles including Elizabeth, William and De Lacey).
 Jane Williams plays the always observing Mary Shelley.
 The 200 year old tale is given a modern modification with the help of design/projection and videographer specialist Florian Canga, who provides panoramic video and animation which guides the story along and enhances the drama.
 The following 24 minute documentary brings the viewer face to face with the bizarre locations and haunting characters of this timeless tale.

 Filmed in 4K

 David Turner is a fashion photographer whose camera has taken him all over the world, from Los Angeles to New York to Milan.
-He's photographed Ralph Lauren and Oscar de la Renta to name a few.
+He's photographed Ralph Lauren and Oscar de la Renta for starters.
 He is also an educator lending his experience to students learning his trade here in western Mass.
 Ambient Film Production had the pleasure of working with and interviewing Mr. Turner for the purpose of creating this short promo.
 In the video you'll see DT easily juggling two very different shoots: a highly stylized fashion shoot for a musician and a unique continuous lighting shoot for a Vietnam Veterans project.
 The music is licensed from the The Music Bed and we had help from some very hard working students at Hallmark!
 Enjoy!

 We hadn’t worked with author Tony DiTerlizzi in many years so I was delighted when Simon & Schuster hired us to create 3 short videos centering around the release of his upcoming book: The Battle for WondLa.
 The first video is the “cover reveal”.
 In it Tony presents the final cover for the soon to be released book (the last in a trilogy) to his fans.
 He goes on to explain a bit of his creative process and how his fans helped guide the final result.
 The video premiered on Entertainment Weekly.com on October 17, which can be found here.
 As it exists now it runs about 2 minutes but there is a 5 minute version that will be available soon (look for it here and on Tony’s blog).
 The fantastic music was created by Maxwell’s Complex.